RocketCommunicationsInc/astro-uxds/_content/patterns/classification-markings.md

 # Classification Markings

 Classification markings are required for applications and other mediums created for government clients interacting with classified information.
 Although there are documents that list the officially required list of classification markings, the multiple, long documents can be difficult to navigate for information specific to digital applications.
 In these documents there is a catch-all rule that indicates that any electronic medium should require the same markings as a physical document as is reasonable.
-However, how one determines what is reasonable versus necessary is not well-defined and has been implemented in completely different ways across different applications in the experiences of our clients, their users, and Rocket employees.
-This report gathers the information from multiple sources to provide an overview of the classification marking information relevant to the UI design of classified government software.
+However, how one determines what is reasonable versus necessary is not well-defined and has been implemented in completely different ways across different applications.
+This page gathers the information from multiple sources to provide an overview of the classification marking information relevant to the UI design of classified government software.

 ::: note
 Note: These guidelines are focused on the use of and rules for classification markings in electronic application designs for government clients.
 Information about markings for emails, PowerPoints, or other mediums like printed documents can be found in the linked resources at the end of the page.